 Samantha Storr keeps a low profile, but is very much the woman behind top directors Terry Gilliam, Chris Milk, Spike Jonze and Robert Redford.
-We chatted to the VP and Executive Producer of Here Be Dragons (aka VRSE.WORKS) about the evolution of virtual reality, sharing immersive documentaries with world leaders and collaborating with the United Nations.
+We chatted to the VP and Executive Producer of experience studio Here Be Dragons about the evolution of virtual reality for good, sharing immersive documentaries with world leaders and collaborating with the United Nations.

 Traditional film is inherently a barrier.
 The viewer is viewing, nothing more.
 But with VR, when you stick a camera rig in the middle of a crowd, you’re immersing the viewer in the scenario.
 Suddenly, the audience isn’t watching anymore.
 They’re experiencing.

 The purpose of storytelling has always been to bring humans closer together.
 Stories have taken many shapes – the written word, pictorial art.
 Then, a hundred years ago, the close-up was invented.
 After that, you got to the film lexicon we have today: over-the-shoulder, tracking, wide, medium two-shot, and so on.
 Today movies are the dominant form of storytelling.

 A lot of good has come from cinema.
 And now technology and virtual reality give us the opportunity to bring people inside of the story.
 Anything goes and the language is ours to make up.
 And that’s what we’re spending a lot of brainpower doing at Within, our virtual reality storytelling studio.